-- (iii) Reviewed and recommended to the Board the re-appointment of the Independent Director and the Non-Independent Non-Executive Director, subject to Bank Negara Malaysia's approval. - (iv) Reviewed and recommended to the Board the appointment of new Chairman of the Board, subject to Bank Negara Malaysia's approval. - (v) Reviewed and recommended to the Board changes to the composition of the Board Committees.
+- (iii) Reviewed and recommended to the Board the re-appointment of the Executive Director and the Independent Directors, subject to BNM's approval. - (iv) Reviewed and recommended to the Board the appointment of proposed Independent Directors to the Board, subject to BNM's approval. - (v) Assessed the eligibility, including the fitness and propriety, of an expatriate to be reappointed as Head of Pricing & Product Development Department, prior to submission of application to BNM for approval. - (vi) Reviewed and recommended to the Board the revised Fit & Proper Criteria Policy and enhanced list of Key Responsible Persons for adoption of the Company.